WVURAIL/dspira-lessons/_posts/2021-07-01-GNURadio_Installation.md

    3. Type and enter `sudo apt upgrade`

-   4. Type and enter `sudo apt install gnuradio'.
+   4. Type and enter `sudo apt install gnuradio`.
 You may need to respond 'Y' to a few prompts before installation is complete.